 Picture nativity scenes by a great master, a Breughel or a Botticelli: landscapes filled with angels, people and animals; colour, movement, human touches and tiny incidental details all animated and elevated to a higher level by the mystery of the Holy Child at the heart of the scene.
 This is what Bach translates into such personal and colourful music in his Christmas Oratorio – a lavish sequence of choruses and arias featuring wonderful solos for the instrumentalists.
 Outstanding soloists under the direction of Jonathan Cohen, himself one of Britain’s finest young interpreters of Bach, promise an exceptional evening.

 Please note that Soprano Soraya Mafi has replaced Julia Doyle for this performance.
-We wish Soraya a speedy recovery.
+We wish Julia a speedy recovery.

 PRE-CONCERT INSIGHTS, 6.30pm:

 Dr John Kitchen (City of Edinburgh Organist) discusses Bach’s Christmas Oratorio.

 Jonathan Cohen is one of Britain's finest young musicians.
 He has forged a remarkable career as a conductor, cellist and keyboardist.
 Well known for his passion and commitment to chamber music Jonathan is equally at home in such diverse activities as baroque opera and the classical symphonic repertoire.